yuichiIwanami/ARUnity/README.md

 # ARUnity

 This is AR application for Android mobile.
+A T-Rex, a dancing girl, a shark or wizard appears on a ¥1,000 bill and is moving!
 *except Assets Directory

 ## [Demo]